Quantum corrections to symmetron fifth-force profiles: Tadpole contribution and quantum corrections

 Both the correction to the mass and the VEV will combine to enhance the correction to the force.
 One can equivalently talk just of the acceleration a test particle would feel.
 In the vicinity of a source which produces a symmetron field profile \(\phi\), the acceleration \(a\) is given by

 Since all functions here are spherically symmetric, it is sufficient to consider only the radial component of the force hereafter.
 We do not attempt to determine the exact way in which the mass and VEV shifts contribute to \(\delta\phi\).
-However, from \eqref{eq:force}, one might naively assume that the VEV shift contributes ``twice'', in a sense (since the field is squared), while the mass shift (which applies because of the derivative) contributes ``once''.
+However, from eq.~\eqref{eq:force}, one might naively assume that the VEV shift contributes ``twice'', in a sense (since the field is squared), while the mass shift (which applies because of the derivative) contributes ``once''.
 This very rough argument implies that the relative shift in the force or acceleration \(\Delta F\) is of order

-From a naive perturbative expansion, one might expect an expression like \(6\lambda/\pi^2\), which is remarkably close.
+From a naive perturbative expansion, one might thus expect the shift in the fifth force to scale as \(6\lambda/\pi^2\), that is remarkably close to the scaling which find numerically.
 This expression suggests that the shift in the force due to the self-interaction is, to a good approximation, linear in the coupling --- at least in the perturbative regime --- despite the non-perturbative dependence of the VEV on the coupling.
 Figure \ref{fig:fchange_lambda} corroborates this claim.
-For the parameters used to generate \figref{fig:clvsqu}, the naive calculation predicts a \(30\%\) shift in the strength of the force, which is precisely what we observe, around a distance of one Compton wavelength, in \figref{fig:qforce_spec}.
-This approximation holds well throughout the parameter space; the values used to generate \figref{fig:qforce_int} would imply a correction of about \(20\%\), which the plot agrees with.
+For the parameters used to generate figure \ref{fig:clvsqu}, the naive calculation predicts a \(30\%\) shift in the strength of the force, which is precisely what we observe, around a distance of one Compton wavelength, in figure \ref{fig:qforce_spec}.
+This approximation holds well throughout the parameter space; the values used to generate figure \ref{fig:qforce_int} would imply a correction of about \(20\%\), which the plot agrees with.
 Naturally, the approximation breaks down very close to or far from the surface of the source, where one would expect quantum effects to become less relevant.
-Notice, however, that for large masses we observe strong deviations from tree-level even close to the source.
+Notice, however, that, for large masses, we observe strong deviations from tree-level even close to the source.